imagej/imagej.github.io/_pages/scripting/javascript.md

   imp2.show();
 }
 ```
+{% endcapture %}
+{% include notice icon='note' content=built-in-math-functions %}

 ### Using other *.js* files as libraries

 Programming becomes most useful when code is reused.
 To that end, many programmers will generalize their code into functions that can be called from other scripts as well.

-To avoid copy-pasting all the time (which invariably leads to stale and unmaintainable code), a good idea is to store such general functions in separate *.js* files and let the Javascript interpreter know about them.
+To avoid copy-pasting all the time (which invariably leads to stale and unmaintainable code), a good idea is to store such general functions in separate *.js* files and let the JavaScript interpreter know about them.
 You can fetch the location of scripts in a system independent way using `IJ.getDirectory("plugins")`:

 ```java
 load(Packages.ij.IJ.getDirectory("plugins") + "JavaScript" + java.io.File.separator + "my-library-of-useful-functions.js");